 (Image courtesy of the Australian Computer Society)

-During this time, whether or not you are working remotely, we can all expect to see a huge increase in scam emails using coronavirus as the basis for false narratives.
+During this time, whether or not you are working remotely, expect to see a huge increase in scam emails using coronavirus as the basis for false narratives.

 While these emails are designed to be deceptive, there are usually some red flags that will give them away immediately.
 Here are some of the tell-tale signs to keep an eye out for: